Your First GPU Kernel

 To go back to our example, we can modify che grid specification from

-.
-If we run the code again, we should now
+If we run the code again, the error should be now gone.

 We already introduced the special variable threadIdx